Sri Lanka begins crucial debt restructuring talks with China | Business

 Sri Lanka is nearly bankrupt and has suspended repaying its USD 51 billion foreign debt, of which it must repay USD 28 billion by 2027.

 Sri Lanka has reached a preliminary agreement with the IMF for a USD 2.9 billion rescue package over four years.
-Finalisation of the rescue hinges on assurances from Sri Lanka's creditors on debt restructuring.
+Its completion hinges on assurances from Sri Lanka's creditors on debt restructuring.

+Separately on Thursday, Nandalal Weerasinghe, the governor of Sri Lanka's Central Bank, told reporters that steps have been taken towards debt restructuring.

+Sri Lanka has made a presentation to global creditors and held meetings with financial advisors, donor countries and commercial creditors.

+The projects failed to earn enough revenue to pay for the loans, a factor in Sri Lanka's economic woes.

 China is not Sri Lanka's biggest creditor.
-It has a share of about 10 per cent of Sri Lanka's loans after Japan and the Asian Development Bank.
+It accounts for about 10 per cent of Sri Lanka's loans after Japan and the Asian Development Bank.

-However, China's assent to restructure its loans is crucial because the US has insisted that China cooperates in the restructuring "openly and on comparable terms with each other".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)